Instance-Aware Pseudo-Labeling and Class-Focused Contrastive Learning for Weakly Supervised Domain Adaptive Segmentation of Electron Microscopy: Methodology

 \subsection{Class-focused contrastive alignment}

 \textbf{Contrastive feature alignment}.
-To enhance feature-level domain alignment and improve the compactness of category feature representations, we augment our WDA with class-focused pixel-to-prototype contrastive learning.
-Unlike pixel-to-pixel contrast, pixel-to-prototype contrast with well-defined prototypes usually yields greater robustness and computational efficiency.
+To enhance feature-level domain alignment and improve the compactness of category feature representations, we augment our model with class-focused pixel-to-prototype contrastive learning.
+Unlike pixel-to-pixel contrast, pixel-to-prototype contrast with well-defined prototypes can yield greater robustness and computational efficiency.
 In this study, we exploit multiple prototypes for each class.
 Let $z^t=f_D\circ f_E(x^t)$ denote the feature maps derived from the target domain input $x^t$.
 For each class $c$, we extract a set of pixel-wise queries $\mathbb{Q}^c=\{z_{ic}^t\}_{i=1}^{N}$ solely from the target domain, and a set of class prototypes $\mathbb{P}^c=\{\mu_k^c\}_{k=1}^{K_c}$ from the source and target domains as well as their (weighted) mean prototype $\bar{\mu}^c$.
-Notably, we have observed that the foreground class in different EM images generally exhibits higher intra-class similarity than the more complex and variable background class.
-Therefore, we utilize foreground prototypes estimated from features from both the source and target domains, while the background prototypes are derived solely from target domain features.
+Notably, we have observed that the foreground class in different EM images generally exhibits higher intra-class similarity compared to the more complex and varied background class.
+As a result, we utilize foreground prototypes estimated from features from both the source and target domains, while the background prototypes are derived exclusively from features in the target domain.

-To achieve inter- and intra- domain alignment, we utilize a contrastive loss designed to align the class-specific queries with the class mean prototype while ensuring that they are dissimilar.
-This strategy not only facilitates feature discrimination but also fosters effective domain adaptation across different categories with our class-focused contrastive alignment.
+To achieve inter- and intra- domain alignment, we utilize a contrastive loss that aligns class-specific queries with the mean prototype of each class while ensuring that they are dissimilar.
+This strategy not only facilitates feature discrimination but also fosters effective domain adaptation across different categories through our class-focused contrastive alignment.

-where the temperature $\tau$ is to control the softness of the softmax function, and $C$ is the category number.
+where the temperature $\tau$ is to control the softness of the softmax function, and $C$ is the number of categories.
 For binary segmentation, $C$=2.

 \textbf{Query samples from target domain}.
 In this study, we focus solely on sampling queries from the target domain.
-For each class, our query set is composed of both hard samples and easy samples, represented as $\mathbb{Q}^c=\mathbb{Q}_{hard}^c\cup\mathbb{Q}_{easy}^c$.
+For each class $c$, our query set is composed of both hard samples and easy samples, represented as $\mathbb{Q}^c=\mathbb{Q}_{hard}^c\cup\mathbb{Q}_{easy}^c$.

-Easy queries are features of the pixels that not only have the label or pseudo-label $c$, but also demonstrate a sufficiently high level of confidence. where $p^t_i$ refers to $p(x^t)$ at pixel $i$.
+\textit{Easy queries} are features of the pixels that not only take the ground-truth label $c$ or pseudo-label $c$, but also demonstrate a sufficiently high level of confidence. where $p^t_i$ refers to $p(x^t)$ at pixel $i$.